Republican lawmakers in tight races now embrace gun control measures

 They are doing it amid a public outcry over repeated mass shootings that has been driven in part by student activists who have confronted lawmakers over legislative inaction on the issue.

 In less competitive races, most Republican candidates are still holding to the party position on guns.
-Most Republican lawmakers were largely silent last week when President Donald Trump surprised his party with his call for new limits on gun ownership.
+Most Republican lawmakers were largely silent last week when President Donald Trump surprised his party with his call for new limits on gun ownership, including a directive to ban so-called bump stocks that make semi-automatic rifles fire more quickly.

 Don Bacon, a first-term congressman for Omaha, Nebraska, is one of those lawmakers facing what is shaping up to be a hard-fought race in November’s congressional elections.
 After a former student shot dead 17 people at the Florida high school, he expressed support for tighter restrictions on Americans’ ability to buy and own guns.